-Action # Title Description Total Funds Contributing 2.1 Early Literacy Teacher on Special Assignment (TOSA) The Early Literacy Teacher on Special Assignment (TOSA) is responsible for coordinating the development of the Early Childhood Accountability Plan and its deliverables while also supporting teachers with strategies for the development of literacy.
+Action # Title Description Total Funds Contributing 5.1 Early Literacy Teacher on Special Assignment (TOSA) The Early Literacy Teacher on Special Assignment (TOSA) is responsible for coordinating the development of the Early Childhood Accountability Plan and its deliverables while also supporting teachers with strategies for the development of literacy.
 This includes the actions specifically identified within the LCAP as well as those in the Early Childhood Accountability Plan that is required by the grant funding from First Five Orange County.
 The Early Literacy TOSA will work with teachers on identifying areas of need through the data gathered in the Early Developmental Index and district-wide benchmarks.
-This is especially important in returning from disrupted schooling to ensure that the foundational skills developed in the primary grades are addressed in supporting students with proficiency in reading and writing. \$135,906.00 Yes 2.2 Early Literacy Committee Convene an Early Childhood Leadership Team that will develop an Early Childhood Accountability Plan (ECAP) with evidence of implementation and support. \$1,000.00 No 2.3 Early Literacy- Community Engagement The following include strategies identified for engaging with community providers, parent groups and individuals to support early learners with a primary focus on our families needing support with community resources and navigating school readiness: Establish relationships with neighboring community providers, parent groups and individuals in the LJSD district boundaries.
+This is especially important in returning from disrupted schooling to ensure that the foundational skills developed in the primary grades are addressed in supporting students with proficiency in reading and writing. \$135,906.00 Ś 2.2 Early Literacy Committee Convene an Early Childhood Leadership Team that will develop an Early Childhood Accountability Plan (ECAP) with evidence of implementation and support. \$1,000.00 °Z 2.3 Early Literacy- Community Engagement The following include strategies identified for engaging with community providers, parent groups and individuals to support early learners with a primary focus on our families needing support with community resources and navigating school readiness: Establish relationships with neighboring community providers, parent groups and individuals in the LJSD district boundaries.
 Develop ongoing communication with existing providers, parent groups and individuals to work collaboratively in supporting early learning.
-Utilize YES (Young Essential Scholars) Newsletter to showcase community providers, parent groups and individuals that support early learners.
-Provide a Learning Link for families to engage in meaningful activities linked to early learning. \$30,002.00 No
+Utilize YES (Young Essential Scholars) Newsletter to showcase community providers, parent groups and individuals. \$30,002.00 S S

 Action # Title Description Total Funds Contributing Provide access to Ready4K to target resources to existing families and those with children ages 0-5 within our community.
 Utilize quarterly informational brochure documenting early childhood milestones for familes supporting children ages 0-5.
 2.4 Early Literacy- Preschool Program and Learning Link With approximately 40% of our families within Lowell Joint meeting the requirements for free and reduced lunch, there is a tremendous need to support our community with access to quality preschool at no charge.
 As the discussion began around opening a state-funded preschool, many additional families expressed an interest in having a fee-based program as well since we would be able to offer a program at less expensive rates than some of the local alternatives.
 We are in the process of applying for a preschool license so that we are able to move forward with a state-funded preschool as funds become available and explore the fee-based options.
-Until we are able to open a preschool program, we are preparing to open a Learning Link: a space where parents come with their children ages 0-5 to engage in activities designed to develop and support school readiness skills.
+Until we are able to move forward with a state-funded preschool as funds become available and explore the fee-based options.
+Until we are able to approxe where parents come with their children ages 0-5 to engage in activities designed to develop and support school readiness skills.
 The goal would be to have the space open for 10 hours a week. \$56,000.00 Yes 2.5 Transitional Kindergarten Transitional Kindergarten is not currently compulsory, however, those students who would not otherwise be enrolled in preschool or other school readiness programs prior to entry into Kindergarten are at a serious disadvantage without the opportunity to participate in activities designed to nurture and develop foundational skills. \$632,359.00 Yes